-The Environmental Report for theLDP2 produces a full and comprehensive list of baseline environmental data, utilising GIS mapping where possible, to show the geographical location and scale of key environmental designations and utilising the recently updated (2019) State of the Environment Report.
-Appendix 4 summarises the key baseline environmental information and the environmental implications for the preparation and development of the LDP2.
+The environmental report for the MIR and PLDP2 will produce a full and comprehensive list of baseline environmental data, utilising GIS mapping where possible, to show the geographical location and scale of key environmental designations and utilising the recently updated (2019) State of the Environment Report.
+Appendix 4 summarises the key baseline environmental information and the environmental implications for the preparation and development of the MIR and LDP2.

-Appendix 5 also sets out the suggested detailed SEA objectives for assessment purposes.
-These have been developed taking into account the summary baseline information collated and the environmental implications for the LDP2.
-The SEA objectives will be used to assess these documents and provide the basis for the development of sub-criteria/questions in Appendix 5.
+Appendix 3 also sets out the suggested detailed SEA objectives for assessment purposes.
+These have been developed taking into account the summary baseline information collated and the environmental implications for the MIR and LDP2.
+The SEA objectives will be used to assess these documents and provide the basis for the development of sub-criteria/questions in Appendix 3.